-- Blisters or painful ulceration of external genitalia, may also involve the cervix and / or rectum - Dysuria - Vaginal or urethral discharge - Systemic symptoms of fever and myalgia are more common in primary infection - Lesions of recurrent episodes are often atypical, resembling fissures, erosions and superficial erythema rather than ulcers - Tender inguinal lymphadenitis usually bilateral in initial episodes but may be unilateral - HSV is significant cause of proctitis, especially HIV+ men. - 70% of HSV proctitis in MSM had no visible signs of external anal ulceration
+- Blisters or painful ulceration of external genitalia, may also involve the cervix and / or rectum - Dysuria - Vaginal or urethral discharge - Systemic symptoms of fever and myalgia are more common in primary infection - In first episodes, lesions and lymphadenitis are usually bilateral.
+In recurrent disease, it is usual for lesions to affect favoured sites.
+They may alternate between sides but are usually unilateral for each episode - Tender inguinal lymphadenitis occurs in around 30% and usually bilateral in initial episodes but may be unilateral - HSV is significant cause of proctitis, especially HIV+ men. - 70% of HSV proctitis in MSM had no visible signs of external anal ulceration